Causes of spinal stenosis

 - Inflamed soft tissues

 The first step prior to beginning spinal stenosis treatment is to identify the exact cause of the nerve compression as well as the precise location of the problem.
-In most cases, a course of conservative, nonsurgical treatment (such as medication, exercise, physical therapy, etc.) is all that is needed to provide meaningful pain relief, although in some cases surgical decompression might be warranted.
+In most cases, a course of conservative treatment, such as pain medication, low-impact exercise and physical therapy, is all that is needed to provide meaningful pain relief, although in some cases surgical decompression might be necessary.

 If you are considering surgery, first consider Laser Spine Institute as an option.
-Our minimally invasive outpatient procedures are often the clinically appropriate first choice and provide many advantages versus open neck or back surgery, such as smaller incisions, lower complication rates and faster recovery times.^ We offer multiple decompression procedures, such as a laminotomy, that have been effective in treating spinal stenosis.
+Our minimally invasive procedures are a clinically appropriate alternative to open neck or back surgery and offer smaller incisions, lower risks of complication and shorter recovery periods.^ We offer multiple decompression procedures, such as a laminotomy, that have provided many patients with lasting relief.